-Low-value transactions Up to £1,000 A framework agreement if there is one, unless best value can be achieved through other procurement routes No obligation to obtain more than one quote.
-For transactions valued below £1,000 For one-off transactions a corporate credit card should be used wherever possible, you can use a purchasing card.
-Formatted: Indent: Left: 0.63 cm Formatted: Indent: Left: 0 cm Formatted: Indent: Left: 0.63 cm Moderate-value transactions Over £1,000 and up to £25,000 A framework agreement if it exists and if it meets the requirements of the service.
+Low-value transactions Up to £ ,999 No obligation to obtain more than one quote.
+For one-off transactions a corporate credit card should be used wherever possible.
+Moderate-value transactions £1,000 and up to £24,999 A framework agreement if it exists and if it meets the requirements of the service.
 A minimum of two written quotations invited If no framework option - decide whether a bespoke contract is needed or whether the Council's standard terms and conditions will suffice.
-Contracts above £5,000 must be added to the Contract Register Formatted: Indent: Left: 0.63 cm, Bulleted + Level: 1 + Aligned at: 1.9 cm + Indent at: 2.54 cm Intermediate-value transactions Over £254,000 and up to £75,000 A framework agreement if it exists and if it meets the requirements of the service. there is one, unless best value can be achieved through other procurement routes Publicised on the Government's Contract Finder.
-A minimum of tThree written quotations invited If no framework option - decide whether a bespoke contract is needed or whether the Council's standard terms and conditions will suffice.
-Contracts must be added to the Contract Register Formatted: Indent: Left: 0.63 cm, Bulleted + Level: 1 + Aligned at: 1.9 cm + Indent at: 2.54 cm Formatted: Indent: Left: 0 cm Formatted: Indent: Left: 0.63 cm, Bulleted + Level: 1 + Aligned at: 1.9 cm + Indent at: 2.54 cm Formatted: Indent: Left: 0 cm Formatted: Indent: Left: 0.63 cm, Bulleted + Level: 1 + Aligned at: 1.9 cm + Indent at: 2.54 cm

-High-value transactions Over £75,000 and up to EU transactions limit A framework agreement if it exists and if it meets the requirements of the service, there is one, unless best value can be achieved through other procurement routes and is agreed by the Monitoring Officer Formatted: Bulleted + Level: 1 + Aligned at: 0.63 cm + Indent at: 1.27 cm Publicised on the Government's Contract Finder.
-Placed on the Tenders and Contracts part of the Website and the Government's Contracts Finder Website Formatted: Bulleted + Level: 1 + Aligned at: 0.63 cm + Indent at: 1.27 cm A minimum of Ithree written tenders invited If no framework option - decide whether a bespoke contract is needed or whether the Council's standard terms and conditions will suffice Contracts must be added to the Contract Register Formatted: Indent: Left: 0 cm Formatted: Bulleted + Level: 1 + Aligned at: 0.63 cm + Indent at: 1.27 cm EU transactions Goods and Services over £181,302 Works over £4,551,413 Special rules apply - see guidance from the Monitoring Officer Procurement Service.
-Formatted: Bulleted + Level: 1 + Aligned at: 1.27 cm + Indent at: 1.9 cm
+Contracts above £5,000 must be added to the Contract Register Intermediate-value transactions £25,000 and up to £74,999 A framework agreement if it exists and if it meets the requirements of the service.
+A minimum of three written quotations invited If no framework option - decide whether a bespoke contract is needed or whether the Council's standard terms and conditions will suffice.
+If the opportunity is to be publicised then it must also be placed on the Government's Contract Finder Awarded contracts must be added to the Contract Register and must also be placed on the Government's Contract Finder.
+High-value transactions £75,000 and up to EU transactions limit A framework agreement if it exists and if it meets the requirements of the service.
+Publicised on the Government's Contract Finder.
+A minimum of three written tenders invitedIf no framework option - decide whether a bespoke contract is needed or whether the Council's standard terms and conditions will suffice If the opportunity is to be publicised then it must also be placed on the Government's Contract Finder Awarded contracts must be added to the Contract Register and must also be placed on the Government's Contract Finder.
+EU transactions Goods and Services over £181,302 Works over £4,551,413 Special rules apply - see guidance from the Procurement Service.